Porting Guide

 Lead times

 Different porting requests have different minimum lead times.
-Note the lead times are guidelines only and not guaranteed.

 Porting Request Type Additional Numbers Minimum Lead Time

-Single Line One number 4 working days
+Single Line One number Four working days

-Multi-Line DDI Range 10 working days
+Multi-Line DDI Range Ten working days

 Multi-Line 151 channels/lines or more 17 working days